G-Core/product-documentation/documentation/web-security/connect-web-security-and-cdn-for-the-same-domain.md

 ## What is the challenge in using Web Application Security and CDN together?

-Previously, it was challenging to connect <a href="https://gcore.com/web-security" target="_blank">Web Application Security</a> and <a href="https://gcore.com/cdn" target="_blank">CDN</a> services for the same domain.
+Previously, it was challenging to connect Web Application Security and CDN services for the same domain.
 The issue was that when using a CDN, the edge servers that cache content sent numerous requests to your application from a few IP addresses of our internal subnets.
 This made it difficult for Web Application Security to effectively apply the Bot protection mechanism since it couldn't distinguish between requests from legitimate users from an internal network IP and malicious requests from bots.

 To avoid blocking legitimate requests, we recommended connecting CDNs and Web Protection to separate subdomains.
 However, it was not convenient for customers.